devices.longevity.one

 Hulda Clark Zappers

-Not supported by evidence-based scienceFgradePlausibility · ImplausibleElectroceuticals / Bioelectronic Medicine
+Insufficient evidence / under studyFgradePlausibility · ImplausibleElectroceuticals / Bioelectronic Medicine

 contradicts established science— The claim itself is physically incoherent or contradicted by replication; the underlying hardware may be ordinary electronics.